Here we have a large paper and photographic archive which can assist us to answer your historical query effectively.

 We also hold documents and photos relating to the Hampshire Carabiniers Yeomanry.

-Please note that any surviving records of the Hampshire Militia can be found at:
+Any surviving records of the Hampshire Militia can be found at:

 The Hampshire Record Office